roelfie/react-redux-udemy/README.md

 Do not put initialization code inside the `render()` method, as the `render()` method is called very often!

+### Using props in class components

+Anywhere inside a class component you can lookup props using `this.props.propName`.

 # Section 5: State

 State is a JavaScript object that contains data relevant to a class-based component.